 How Are Ransomware Attacks Being Carried Out?

-For a while, the threat of automated ransomware attacks seemed more sinister than the idea of a hacker alone in a basement typing away.
+The threat of automated ransomware attacks seemed more sinister than the idea of a hacker alone in a basement typing away.
 However, recent trends show that savvy attackers are moving away from the mass, automated attacks to more nuanced, complex, and targeted attacks.
 This allows them to be more hands-on, and more precise.

 What Data and Systems Are Most Valuable to Cybercriminals?